marc-mccarthy/greener-footprints/README.md

   <h3 align="center">Greener Foot(prints)</h3>

   <p align="center">
     🍃 Travel situation emissions footprint calculator based on variables for how the user travels, with whom, and the route they want to go.
+Great for tracking your combustion footprint.
     <br />
     <a href="https://greener-footprints.herokuapp.com">View Demo</a>
     <br />